AERIQ: SDR-Based LTE I/Q Measurement and Analysis Framework for Air-to-Ground Propagation Modeling: Shadowing Distribution and Spatial Correlation Analysis

 \section{Shadowing Distribution and Spatial Correlation Analysis}

 In this section, we analyze shadowing and spatial correlation in terms of horizontal distance and vertical distance.
 We obtain the shadowing component from measured RSRP by subtracting Tx power and two-ray path loss, which is obtained from Section~\ref{sec:RSRP}.
 Fig.~\ref{fig:shad_dist} shows the probability density function (PDF) of the shadowing component which is fitted by Gaussian and left-skewed Gaussian distributions.
-It is observed that the shadowing component is better fitted to Left-skewed Gaussian compared with Gaussian.
+It is observed that the shadowing component is better modeled using a left-skewed Gaussian distribution rather than a Gaussian distribution.
 The PDF of the skewed Gaussian distribution is given by

 where $\phi(\cdot)$ and $\Phi(\cdot)$ indicate the PDF and the cumulative distribution function (CDF) of Gaussian distribution, respectively.
-The parameter $\alpha$ in \eqref{eq:skew_Gau} decides the skewness of the distribution.
+The parameter $\alpha=-2$ in \eqref{eq:skew_Gau} decides the skewness of the distribution.

 We also analyze the spatial correlation as a function of the horizontal and vertical distance between the locations that the RSRP is calculated.
 Since height is fixed throughout a certain experiment, and the horizontal trajectory is identical for experiments at different UAV altitudes, we can separately generate vertical and horizontal correlation.
 The correlation between two different location samples $w_{i}$, $w_{j}$ is calculated by